demidenko05/beige-accweb/README.txt

 Tested/works OK on last Java8 (and last Android 30), Tomcat 7.0.105, Maven 3.6.3, Ant 1.10.8, PostgreSQL 11.7, MySQL 5.5.5-10.3.23-MariaDB (Debian 10)
-!!!Tomcat8 can load JARs in different orders, so you should reassemble WAR to use beige-acc.jar XML resources that override beige-blc.jar ones!!! or make own org.apache.tomcat.JarScanner implementation
+!!!Tomcat8 can load JARs in different orders, so you should reassemble WAR to use beige-acc.jar XML resources that override beige-blc.jar ones!!! making own org.apache.tomcat.JarScanner implementation is non-optimal!

 To install application on Apache Tomcat 7 (8! jars order loading problem):
 1. you should have [postgres/mysql/sqlite] server with created user and empty database